moycat/shiba/README.md

 # Shiba（柴）

-Shiba is a minimalist replacement for [Calico](https://www.tigera.io/project-calico/).
+Shiba is a minimalist Kubernetes network plugin, as a replacement for [flannel](https://github.com/flannel-io/flannel), [Calico](https://www.tigera.io/project-calico/), etc.

 It provides the basic networking capabilities for Kubernetes, including: